-You will be using a 19mm wrench and a 6mm allen wrench to loosen the nut to take the axle bolt off.
+You will be using a 10 mm allene wrench and a 19 mm socket wrench to loosen the nut to take the axle bolt off.

 The seat is securing by two bolts, and the seat latch.
 The seat bolts are a 5mm hex head bolt on the bolt side, and 10mm on the nut side.
 Avoid overtightening or the seat will not be able to be lifted easily.